thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 [Repository](https://github.com/thisdot/starter.dev-github-showcases/tree/main/remix)

 The demo application tries to implement some of GitHub's pages and functionality.
-It uses the OAuth credentials in GitHub to authenticate users with their GitHub accounts and uses graphql-request to fetch data from the GitHub Graphql API.
+It uses the OAuth credentials in GitHub to authenticate users with their GitHub accounts and uses graphql-request to fetch data from the GitHub GraphQL API.
 Check out the link above to learn more or check out the demo!